livecode/livecode/docs/development/testing.md

 end TestSetup
 ````

 Tests may need to clean up temporary files or other resources after running.
 If a script test contains a handler called `TestTeardown`, this will be run after running each test command -- even if the test failed.
 N.b. `TestTeardown` won't be run if running the test command causes an engine crash.

+Any new objects created on the test stack, `mainstacks`, `sockets`,
+`open processes` and `open files` are automatically cleared after each
+test and do not need to be included in the `TestTeardown` handler or
+teardown included in the test.
+Other global properties and variables
+should be reset in the test teardown.
+The test stack is deleted from
+memory and reloaded for the next test if multiple tests are being run
+within the same process as in the standalone test runner.

 Crashes or uncaught errors from a test command cause the test to immediately fail.